 Professional references are important to applicants since it provides companies with impromptu feedback about the applicant from other people.
-A professional reference is basically a recommendation or review given by someone that has had worked with or knows the applicant in a business or job setting.
+A professional reference is basically a recommendation or review given by someone that has worked with or knows the applicant in a business or job setting.
 People that can give trustworthy and legit professional references come from many different and unique backgrounds.

-Anyone can give a reference or a recommendation as long as that person is not a family member or anyone close enough to the applicant that their references will be viewed as strongly biased or that person.
-There are so many different people that can give different references to an applicant, so how can you differentiate between those references to determine which ones pack the most punch and which ones are vague and are in fact detrimental to your cause when applying?
+Anyone can give a reference or a recommendation as long as that person is not a family member or anyone close enough to the applicant that their references will be viewed as strongly biased for that person.
+There are so many different people that can give different references to an applicant, so how can you differentiate between those references to determine which ones pack the most punch and which ones are vague, and are in fact detrimental to your cause when applying?

 You have to first decide what the hiring party wants to see in a professional reference.
 Anybody can write a few lines of vague and uninspiring sentences praising the applicant as a “hard worker” or “very skilled” or “can be an asset on any company’s staff.”
 Companies want to see the more in-depth analysis of an applicant in recommendations given by other people.

 The optimal professional reference will provide a very detailed analysis of an applicant’s strengths or weaknesses.
 The more detailed the description in a reference, the better.
 The person doesn’t have to be a certified expert or someone who has a lot of experience in the field to give such a detailed explanation.
-A convincing reference about an applicant’s expertise in SQL and Adobe, for example, can come from somebody that is a Head of Product that uses those two programs to design a noteworthy mobile app or somebody that is a freelance technical developer that has had a few months experience working with the programs independently.
-You want your reference to come from someone that knows your work very well rather than someone that knows that field you work in very well.
+A convincing reference about an applicant’s expertise in SQL and Adobe, for example, can come from somebody that is a Head of Product that uses those two programs to design a noteworthy mobile app or someone that is a freelance technical developer that has had a few months experience working with the programs independently.
+You want your reference to come from someone that knows your work very well, rather than someone that knows that field you work in very well.

 When it comes to determining which person will give a really good reference, decide if the person making the recommendation is comfortable writing a positive recommendation for you.
-Some people will have certain biases and choose people for recommendations based on their emotional connection or their strong yet unchecked/unverified belief that that person is best to write that recommendation.
+Some people will have certain biases, and choose people for recommendations based on their emotional connection or their strong, yet unchecked/unverified belief that that person is best to write that recommendation.
 This usually leads to disappointment on the applicant, since they obviously weren’t prepared for such an outcome.